Lemez/lemez.github.io/_posts/music/2015-10-29-we-are-muay-thai-kickboxing-anthem.md

 I had been working with the Uzbek pop star <a href="{{sev[0].url}}">Sevara</a>, and the World Championships in Thai Kickboxing - Muay Thai - were just about to land in Tashkent.
 Would I write <a href="{{song[0].url}}">lyrics</a> to a new anthem for the sport, one to make even the most bloodied warrior blub his little socks off?

-Apparently it is still played at every major international event.
+It was <a href="http://www.ifmamuaythai.org/2012/07/official-muaythai-anthem/">subsequently adopted by the International Federation</a>, and apparently is still played at every major international event.
 One of my proudest and most ridiculous moments in music, ever.